What should be included in our Student Mental Health Agreement?

 When and what support can we get from Think Positive?

-Throughout the year, we are here to help!
+Throughout your time with us, we are here to help!
 Please drop us an email any time and someone in the team will get back to you.
-Some institutions get in touch with us every few months, others like to stay in touch more regularly.
-We’re here to help as much as is useful to you, just get in touch!

 By taking part in the Student Mental Health Agreement Project you get access to the following support: